sahan-nirodha24/Driver-Safety/README.md

 # Driver Safety

-This Android application is designed to enhance driver safety by providing a suite of features to assist drivers and prevent accidents.
+This comprehensive Android application is designed to enhance driver safety by leveraging intelligent features and modern development practices, including secure user authentication (login, signup, and password recovery) to deliver a personalized, accident-prevention-focused experience.

 ## Features